Pushpendra-1697/Ecommerce-API/README.md

 Used to get all orders of authenticated users.

 #### 11) */order/orderDetails* : (GET)
-Used to get particular order's details of any authenticated particular user by order's ID.
+Used to get particular order details of any authenticated particular user by order ID.

 ## NOTE: Some Extra Routes